 Depending on exactly where you put the cut-off weight/height restrictions there are estimated to be anywhere between 90 and 100 types of small dog breeds.

 When you take into account the number of mixed breeds (including the popular 'designer breeds') that count probably falls on the low side!

 Here's a list of some of today's most popular little dogs:

 Okay, so there are LOTS of different types of small dogs... but is one of them right for you?

 Let's take a look at the pro's and con's of adding one of these little guys (or girls) to your family....

-The benefits of owning these 'little guys' are as varied as the dogs themselves.
+The benefits of owning these 'little guys' are as varied as the dogs themselves, and include:

 The undeniable 'cuteness' of these little ones also makes them irresistibly lovable, surrogate 'babies' for many younger and older women (and there's nothing wrong with that!)

-For the elderly, or less active/robust dog lovers, they can make excellent pets.
+For the physically fit elderly, or less active/robust dog lovers, little dogs can make excellent pets.